 Catherine Parr (Katherine, Kateryn, Katheryne or Kathrine); 1512 – 5 September 1548) was Queen consort of England and Ireland and the last of the six wives of King Henry VIII of England.
 She married Henry VIII on 12 July 1543.
 She was the fourth commoner Henry had taken as his consort, and outlived him.
 She was also the most-married English queen, as she had a total of four husbands.

-The six badges, Personal Emblems, of the wives of Henry VIII.-Left to right: Katharine of Aragon: a crowned Pomangranate, native of Spain.
+The six heraldic badges/personal emblems, of the wives of Henry VIII.
+Left to right: Katharine of Aragon: a crowned pomangranate, native of Spain and symbol of fertility.
 Anne Boleyn: a crowned falcon, the Boleyn falcon.
-Jane Seymour: a crowned pheonix, mythical creature representing immortality, Anna of Cleves: The badge of Cleves.
-Kathryn Howard: The Tudor Rose.
-Catherine Parr: Tudor rose sprouting a crowned maiden.
+Jane Seymour: a crowned phoenix, mythical creature representing immortality.
+Anne of Cleves: the badge of Cleves.
+Kathryn Howard: the Tudor rose.
+Catherine Parr: a Tudor rose sprouting a crowned maiden. (flickr)